 Kim Bridgford is the director of the West Chester University Poetry Center and the West Chester University Poetry Conference.
 As editor of Mezzo Cammin, she was the founder of The Mezzo Cammin Women Poets Timeline Project, which was launched at the National Museum of Women in the Arts in Washington on March 27, 2010, and will eventually be the largest database of women poets in the world.
-She is the author of seven books of poetry: Undone; Instead of Maps; In the Extreme: Sonnets about World Records, winner of the Donald Justice Prize; Take-Out: Sonnets about Fortune Cookies; Hitchcock's Coffin: Sonnets about Classic Films, Bully Pulpit, and the forthcoming Epiphanies.
-She was a recent Ucross fellow.
+She is the author of eight books of poetry: Undone; Instead of Maps; In the Extreme: Sonnets about World Records, winner of the Donald Justice Prize; Take-Out: Sonnets about Fortune Cookies; Hitchcock's Coffin: Sonnets about Classic Films; Bully Pulpit; Epiphanies; and the forthcoming Doll.
+She was a Ucross fellow.

 Rhina P. Espaillat